1) See the wonders of Abul Simbel

 Queen Hatshepsut assumed the role of regency ruler after husband Thutmose II died early in their marriage leaving her without a son to inherit the throne.
 Her husband had a son, Thutmose III, by a lesser wife, whom Queen Hatshepsut guided before his eligibility to become Pharaoh.

 During her 20-year reign she built many great monuments.
-One of the most interesting facts about her life was she crowned herself Pharaoh making her Egypt’s only woman king who assumed deity status, a move she made to stave off her stepson’s ascendency to the throne.
+One of the most interesting facts about her life was she crowned herself Pharaoh.
+She was Egypt’s only woman king who assumed deity status, a move she made to stave off her stepson’s ascendency to the throne.
 With all of her power, oddly in the 20th year of her reign she vanished suddenly never to be found or buried in her monumental temple.
 The mystery surrounding her death has never been solved.

 The Hatshepsut Temple is utterly stunning in its size and architectural simplicity.
 The beautiful statues of her depicted as a man are a powerful statement to who she was and the image she wanted to portray.
 Inside her temple are many interesting paintings and carvings celebrating her rule.
 Also, on the upper left side is a charming, small chapel dedicated to Hathor, goddess of women and fertility.
 Hatshepsut was one of Egypt’s most powerful Pharaohs and her temple is a statement to her historic place in Egyptian history.

 On the day our group visited the Valley of the Kings we were taken on a side tour of an alabaster factory.
 We learned alabaster is a translucent rock made of gypsum that the Ancient Egyptians used for a variety of functional indoor purposes as well as for works of art.
-Most of the alabaster quarries and numerous working factories employing many artisans who create gorgeous handmade objects are located near Luxor.
+Most of the alabaster quarries and numerous working factories that employ the artisans who create gorgeous handmade objects are located near Luxor.

 Our group was first introduced to the importance of alabaster in Ancient Egyptian culture when we toured the Egyptian Museum in Cairo where we viewed many items made of this marble-like material.
 Statues, royal perfume bottles, canopic funerary jars, sarcophaguses as well as cups, bowls and jewelry were carved out of this rich looking material.

-We lingered in the shop for over an hour, hearing and being entertained by shop owner about alabaster’s history and important facts on how to distinguish a hand made, the most expensive and coveted type, versus a manmade alabaster object.
+We lingered in the shop for over an hour, listening to the shop owner’s stories about alabaster’s history and important facts on how to distinguish an authentic handmade, alabaster object from an artificial one.
 In addition we watched the artisans perform their craft and shopped through the literally hundreds of beautiful alabaster items.
 I ended up purchasing an attractive, long necklace of white alabaster scarabs of various sizes strung together by a gold chain, very Egyptian and very chic!
 A little tip: prices will be somewhat cheaper at the factory than at a retail shop or market.

-4) Visiting the Temple of Hathor in Dendera
+4) Visit the Temple of Hathor in Dendera

 The Temple of Hathor is part of a Greco-Roman temple complex located in Dendera.
 This temple is one of the best-preserved, least visited temples in Upper Egypt.
 Buried in sand until it was uncovered in the 19th century, its grand size and colorful interiors are incredibly moving.
 Made of sandstone some 4,000 years ago, this temple is dedicated to Hathor, the goddess of love, fertility and the creative arts.
 These are tall, massive, highly decorated columns capped by the head of Hathor, who resembles a woman with cow ears, set the temple’s theme, the worship of the “divine feminine.”
 Many stories of love, fertility and the relation of man to the creative arts completely cover the temple’s walls, columns and the ceilings.
 You can hardly believe your eyes because the artistry is so prolific in the Temple of Hathor.